The Upside of Cancer

 3. Empathy.
 Because those with cancer have been through incredible hardship—or are currently going through it—when they encounter others suffering physically or emotionally, even if not directly related to cancer, they know the struggles and anguish which suffering can bring, and as a result they have wells of compassion from which to draw.
 It’s a compassion that far exceeds sentimentality and often leads to action.
 As Nelson Mandela said, “Our human compassion binds us the one to the other.”

 6. Love.
 Survivors experience love in powerful ways.
 Cancer brings an urgency to relationships with friends and family that often changes them for the better.
 Survivors quickly realize the error of taking loved ones for granted, as well as the wisdom of reconciling old grudges.
-When life is threatened, the questions move beyond, “What do I love most?” to “Who do I love the most?”
-As a result, they often inquire how they can express their love more intentionally.
+When cancer threatens a person’s life, the questions move beyond, “What do I love most?” to “Who do I love the most?”
+As a result, this upside often motivates them ask inquire how they can express their love more intentionally.
 They may ask questions like, “How can I be a better husband, wife, father, mother, son, daughter, grandfather, grandmother, friend?”
 Loving well is a gift that many survivors unwrap and enjoy to the fullest.

 As these seven points illustrate, there can be an upside to cancer.

 At Hope Has Arrived, our mission is to help you find hope, strength and peace.
-If it was possible to know God at a deep level, would you want that?
-I want to invite you to walk with me on The Pathway to Hope, a 7-day series about how to find hope.
+If it was possible to know God and find hope through that relationship, would you want that?
+For more on what I mean, visit Knowing God Personally.

 Note: We are not doctors and we cannot answer your medical questions.
 However, we welcome your questions about finding hope and knowing God.